'Preacher' season 2 makes 'Game of Thrones' seem like 'Downton Abbey'

 "It's a brave show," says McTavish.
 "We ended the first season by killing an entire town.
 That makes 'Game of Thrones' seem like 'Downton Abbey'."

-Showing on AMC and Amazon, the show adapts a much-loved comic by Garth Ennis and the late John McCrea.
+Showing on AMC and Amazon, the show adapts a much-loved comic by Garth Ennis and the late Steve Dillon.
 Running from 1995 to 2000, the strip is infamous for its hilariously foul-mouthed combination of vigorous blasphemy and extreme violence.

 Heading into the second season, which begins this weekend, producers Sam Catlin, Evan Goldberg, and Seth Rogen have expanded upon the comic and even raised the bar on jaw-droppingly shocking moments -- much to the approval of the original writer.